Australian Born, British Bred: Barred from Parliament

 Recently, another dereliction of duty to the constitution has developed, but one done knowingly in protest; swearing the prescribed oath of allegiance to the King upon taking a seat in Parliament.
 It started with Lydia Thorpe fudging the word ‘heirs’ with ‘hairs’.
 Then Bob Katter outright refused, saying, “No. I swear allegiance to the Australian people.”

 Bob Katter seems not to understand that Charles III is the King of Australia.
 The Crown is divisible.
 It has been since 1931.
 His protest is an act of ignorance.
-However, the confusion is perhaps understandable.
-Our present system is, to say the least, complex.
+Having said that, there is room for simplifying our Head of State arrangements, as I have described HERE.

 There are procedures for altering the constitution.
 Simply violating it says something about the quality of our serving members.
 A responsible member of parliament who objects to our constitutional Head of State arrangements should propose a solution, as I have HERE.